armcknight/mtg/README.md

         - sideboards
             - [ ] appending
             - [ ] subtracting
+        - [ ] Deck retirement: move the cards back into collection, but keep the deck list in a separate area that can be excluded from the rest of searches, like in `/decks/retired/<deck-name>.csv`
+        - Deck building features
+            - [ ] Combo searches using Scryfall `related_card`:`combo_piece`
+            - [ ] Given a deck list, determine which cards are already owned in the collection and other decks
+            - [ ] Track history of deck edits
+            - [ ] Ratio requests: build a deck out of current cards on hand with X% land, Y% creatures, Z% enchantments etc, ranked by edhrec ranks
+            - [ ] Mana curve analysis
+            - [ ] Keyword requests: evasion, ramp, go-wide, aggro, tempo, control, etc
+            - [ ] Format legality
     - [ ] moving cards from one list to another (which is really just subtracting from one and appending to another)
+    - [ ] Wishlists
+        - [ ] generate report of current price outlays, per set/printing, constrained by condition, sorted by price, with links
+        - [ ] Search for upcoming reprints–helpful with very expensive/old cards
+            - Actually, this would be an interesting query to run for each new set coming out to see what could shift or what the chase cards could be
+        - [ ] generate bulk data entry for TCGPlayer shopping
 - Incorporate information from other card info sources:
     - [x] Scryfall API
     - [x] Scryfall bulk data download